 The audit log is a feature, not a footnote.

-The Trust posture page makes the headline claim — every action and every reasoning step is logged.
-This page is the procurement-grade unpacking of that claim: seven structured layers that make the log itself a working compliance surface, not a dormant evidence locker.
+The Trust posture page makes the headline claim — user actions and the reasoning behind them are logged.
+This page is the procurement-grade unpacking of that claim: seven structured layers — six of them live on the platform today — that together make the log a working compliance surface, not a dormant evidence locker.
 Outside counsel, the CISO, and the firm’s ethics partner all have a stake in what’s below.

 - Layer 01 — Action logging